 Jane Harman is President of the Harman Family Foundation and a former member of the US Congress, to which she was elected in 1992 representing California‘s 36th Congressional district.
 Prior to her election, Harman worked as an attorney, served as deputy secretary to the Cabinet in the Carter White House, and was special counsel to the Department of Defense.
 She began her career on Capitol Hill as chief counsel and staff director for the Senate Judiciary Subcommittee on Constitutional Rights.
 A senior member of the Homeland Security Committee, Harman was a frequent critic of the administration’s post-war Iraq policy and has advocated for a post 9/11 legal framework that would inform policy on detentions, interrogations, and the surveillance of American citizens.
-In early 2011 she left Congress to become President and CEO of the Wilson Center for International Studies.
+In early 2011 she left Congress to become President and CEO of the Woodrow Wilson International Center for Scholars.
 A graduate of Los Angeles public schools, Harman received her BA from Smith College and JD from Harvard Law School.

 *Founder and former President of the Harman Family Foundation, Sidney Harman, died on April 12, 2011, less than four months short of his 93rd year.
 He was Founder and Chairman of Harman International Industries, a leading manufacturer of high-quality audio products for the automotive, consumer, and professional markets.
 A pioneer in the high-fidelity industry, his innovative “quality of working life” programs have become the standard for such programs in the American workplace.
-A fellow of the American Academy of Arts and Sciences, Dr. Harman was a member of the Board of Trustees of the Aspen Institute and the Shakespeare Theatre, and trustee Emeritus of the Carter Center.
+A fellow of the American Academy of Arts and Sciences, Dr. Harman was a member of the Board of Trustees of the Aspen Institute and the Shakespeare Theatre, and Trustee Emeritus of the Carter Center.
 A graduate of Baruch College of the City University of New York, he founded the Harman Writer in Residence program there.
 He also held the first Judge Robert Widney Professorship in Business at the University of Southern California where he founded the USC Sidney Harman Academy of Polymathic Study.
-Dr. Harman become the owner of Newsweek in the summer of 2010 and merged it with the Daily Beast several months later.
+Dr. Harman became the owner of Newsweek in the summer of 2010 and merged it with the Daily Beast several months later.
 He was co-author, with Daniel Yankelovich, of Starting With the People (Houghton Mifflin) and the author of Mind Your Own Business (Currency/Doubleday).
 Washington DC’s Sidney Harman Hall is named in his honor.